 Where are your savings set up?
 Are you saving the right amount?
 How can you maximize your savings?
-Daylight Saving Time is a great reminder to evaluate your options and goals.
+Daylight Saving Time (ending on November 5) is a great reminder to evaluate your options and goals.
 We offer four options for savings:

 1. Regular Savings:

 - A great option for starter emergency funds & short-term goals.

 - Allows you easy access to your funds when they’re needed.

 - Encourages you to consciously set aside money while preventing you from spending every penny that is “available.”

 - A better option for long term savings and bigger goals